 Established in 2012, Rogers Media’s M-School provides interns with an opportunity to gain invaluable, real-world industry experience that will enhance classroom learning.
 The fast-paced, one-of-a-kind program focuses on three Ms: Magazine content, Multimedia and Multiplatform.
 Interns will benefit from on-the-job mentoring across all areas of publishing, including Editorial, Design, Sales & Marketing, Operations and Photo/Video Journalism.

 M-School is an exceptional opportunity to interact with some of the industry’s most influential leaders.
-One of the most exciting features of the curriculum is the classroom seminars, which are led by Rogers Media VIPs and give students exposure to different areas of the business, providing a 360-degree overview of the entire publishing environment.
+One of the most exciting features of the curriculum is the classroom seminars, which are led by Rogers Media VIPs and give students exposure to different areas of the business, providing a 360-degree overview of the entire digital content and publishing environment.

 Meet the M-School team